DyversHands/www.DyversHands.com/_posts/2023-07-01-Tableau-Now_Available_to_All.md

 3. [**Improv:**](/Improv) Ignite your spirit of improvisation to weave unique tales together, one scene at a time.
 Perfect for roleplaying, improv, and creative writing, this playset encourages you to create unforgettable narratives across genres.

-To learn more about our ***Tableau Games System***, please visit our dedicated webpage [www.DyversHands.com/Tableau](/Tableau).
+To learn more about ***Tableau Games*** and these first three playsets, please visit our dedicated webpage [www.DyversHands.com/Tableau](/Tableau), or order directly from [DriveThruCards](https://www.drivethrucards.com/browse/pub/14163/Dyvers-Hands-Productions?src=dhwebsite).

-By inviting your friends to join in and encouraging your favorite local game stores to carry our Tableau Game playsets, you can enrich their gaming experiences and help us build a vibrant community of Tableau enthusiasts.
+By inviting your friends to join in and encouraging your favorite local game stores to carry our ***Tableau Games** playsets, you can enrich their gaming experiences and help us build a vibrant community of Tableau enthusiasts.

 And, we have even more in the pipeline!
 Our next playset, **Lovecraft Country:** *‘A Study in Madness’*, is currently in early playtesting.